 NOTE: Those properties should not be confused with identifiers that are transmitted as a part of iBeacon or Eddystone advertising packets, which are used to trigger content, events, actions, etc. in end-user apps.
 The identifiers that we’re covering here are meant to help you in beacon management.

 Every beacon has its own Unique ID.
 There are no two Kontakt.io beacons with the same Unique ID.
-This identifier is an uneditable, randomly generated string of alphanumeric characters (4 characters long in case of Double battery Beacons, Tough Beacons, USB Beacons, Beacon Pro, and 5 characters for Cloud Beacons and Gateways).
+This identifier is a randomly generated string of alphanumeric characters (4 characters long in case of Double battery Beacons, Tough Beacons, USB Beacons, Beacon Pro, and 5 characters for Gateways) that can't be edited.

-You can find the Unique ID printed on sticker placed on the back or side of your beacon, for Cloud Beacons, this sticker is under the mounting bracket.
+You can find the Unique ID printed on sticker placed on the side of your beacon or Gateway.

 As long as a beacon is in the connectable mode, its Unique ID is also transmitted in a scan response packet.
 Thanks to that you can see that identifier in your Admin App without establishing a connection to a beacon.